 Simple assault, for example, is generally charged as a Class B or Class A misdemeanor.
 Homicide cases – about one-fifth of which have a domestic violence element in the state of Utah – are classified more severely.
 Murder, for instance, is a first-degree felony for which the defendant can receive a life sentence.

-Penalties for Violating a Restraining Order in Utah
+Penalties for Violating a Restraining Order after a Domestic Violence Case in Utah

 The Utah Code contains laws that create unique conditions for domestic violence charges.
 Under Utah Code § 77-36-2.7(3)(a), “[W]hen any defendant is charged with a crime involving domestic violence, the court may, during any court hearing where the defendant is present, issue a pretrial protective order,” or restraining order, which the defendant is bound to follow.